Trump ‘engaged in an insurrection,’ judge says, but should remain on Colorado ballot – KION546

 “We applaud today’s ruling in Colorado, which is another nail in the coffin of the un-American ballot challenges,” Trump spokesman Steven Cheung said in a statement.
 “The American voter has a Constitutional right to vote for the candidate of their choosing, with President Donald J. Trump leading by massive numbers.”

+“We are proud to have brought this historic case and know we are right on the facts and right on the law,” CREW President Noah Bookbinder said in a statement.
+“When we filed this case, we knew it likely would not end at the district court level.”

-Beyond the disqualification attempts, Trump faces state and federal criminal charges in connection with his attempts to overturn the 2020 election.
+Beyond the disqualification attempts, Trump faces state and federal criminal charges in connection with his bid to overturn the 2020 election.
 He has pleaded not guilty.

 Colorado Secretary of State Jena Griswold said in an interview with CNN’s Erin Burnett Friday evening that allowing the judicial system to decide “big contentious issues” is “how this country should work.”